sg893052/sonic-buildimage/platforms/diagnostics/cmis/cmis_4_0_diagostic_support.md

 ## 2.1 Target Deployment Use Cases

-CMIS 4.0 diagnostic support would be idea for initial switch deployment, diagnosing link/connection failures within the network topology, and ensuring link quality.
+CMIS 4.0 diagnostic support would be ideal for initial switch deployment, diagnosing link/connection failures within the network topology, and ensuring link quality.